 Software development, a complex process demanding precision and efficiency, is streamlined by a structured approach known as the Software Development Life Cycle (SDLC).
 This guide will provide a succinct exploration of SDLC’s phases, popular models, and benefits.
 Our aim is to demystify SDLC, making it accessible beyond the technical realm.
 Let’s delve into the intricacies of this pivotal framework in software development.

-What Is Software Development Life Cycle (SDLC)?
+What is the Software Development Life Cycle (SDLC)?

-The Software Development Life Cycle, often abbreviated as SDLC, is a carefully curated process that’s fundamentally designed to deliver high-quality program.
+The Software Development Life Cycle, often abbreviated as SDLC, is a carefully curated process that’s fundamentally designed to deliver high-quality programs.
 It accomplishes this by being both efficient and economical, thereby ensuring that the final product meets customer expectations while mitigating potential project risks.

 The key objectives of the SDLC are manifold: